lalinsky/website/_posts/2015-07-12-phoenix-database-adapter-for-python.md

 print cursor.fetchall()
 {% endhighlight %}

+You can install it from PyPI using `pip` or `easy_install` (preferably into a `virtualenv`):

+    pip install phoenixdb

-Please see the [documentation](https://pythonhosted.org/phoenixdb/) or check the [source code](https://bitbucket.org/lalinsky/python-phoenixdb) for more details on how to install and use it.
+Please see the [documentation](https://pythonhosted.org/phoenixdb/) or check the [source code](https://bitbucket.org/lalinsky/python-phoenixdb) for more details on how to use it.

+To experiment with the code, you will also need HBase with the Phoenix query server running somewhere.
+This is not completely trivial to setup, but I have a Vagrant-based environment for testing this and it's mentioned in the documentation.

 Of course, nothing is perfect, and the query server is a pretty recent addition to Phoenix so there are problems and with latest released version, you are pretty much restricted to the most basic data types for